ShTuran/cybersecurity-projects/Defensive/pfSense-conf.md

 # Configuring pfSense and familiarizing myself with the system
+I have use this [video](https://www.youtube.com/watch?v=RiF2pEAtUVQ&t=752s)

 ## Features: